The Last Spritz

 Is Dior Sauvage Elixir worth it for longevity?

 Yes, if longevity is your primary concern.
 The Elixir concentration genuinely delivers 12-16 hours on skin and remains detectable on clothing the following day.
-At ~$155 for 2.0 oz, the cost-per-wear calculation makes sense compared to buying and replacing shorter-lasting alternatives.
+The cost-per-wear calculation makes sense compared to buying and replacing shorter-lasting alternatives.
 It's also darker and richer than regular Sauvage, so it's essentially a different fragrance that happens to last extraordinarily long.